 The extra weight and skin can hinder patients from pursuing a healthy lifestyle and can impede mobility.

 One area where this excess skin is common is in the pannus, also known as the abdominal apron.
-This area refers to the excess fat and skin located in the lower abdomen, which often hangs just below the belt line.
+This area refers to the excess fat and skin located in the lower abdomen, which often hangs just below the beltline.
 The pannus can cause back pain and hygiene problems, making day-to-day tasks difficult as it hangs in the way.
 Expert plastic surgeon Dr. Pedersen can perform tummy tuck in Akron for patients requiring the removal of excess skin.

-At Plastic Surgeons of Akron panniculectomy is offered as a type of abdominoplasty procedure known as panniculectomy may be appropriate to remove this excess skin.
+At Plastic Surgeons of Akron panniculectomy is offered as a type of abdominoplasty procedure which may be appropriate to remove this excess skin.
 The panniculectomy Akron plastic surgeon Dr. Pedersen offers can be performed as a stand-alone procedure or combined with a traditional tummy tuck, body contouring, or other procedures such as a thigh lift.

 If you have recently had gastric bypass surgery or adjustable gastric banding surgery, then you are advised to wait for at least one year before undergoing the Plastic Surgeons of Akron panniculectomy to ensure that your body weight has stabilized and that any health issues arising from obesity, such as diabetes or high blood pressure, are under control.